akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+From this version, the orchestrator automatically defines the TTL for the system log tables (like `system.query_log`).
+They don't have a TTL by default, so many installations may end up eating space because of that.
+The default TTL is 30 days.
+You can disable that by setting `orchestrator.clickhouse.system-logs-ttl` to 0.

 - 🩹 *inlet*: handle correctly interfaces with high indexes for sFlow
 - 🩹 *docker*: fix Kafka healthcheck
+- 🌱 *orchestrator*: set TTL for ClickHouse system log tables

 ## 1.6.4 - 2022-12-22